noncollapse/LLM_short_course/README.md

-# Large Language Models (LLM) - Comprehensive Principles and Training Guide
+# Large Language Models (LLMs) - Principles and Training Guide

 A comprehensive short course covering the principles and training methods of Large Language Models, including Pre-training, Supervised Fine-tuning (SFT), Reinforcement Learning from Human Feedback (RLHF), and Reinforcement Learning from Verifiable Rewards (RLVR).